atrosekta/rust-electrical-wiki/content/utils.md

 - To control the camera when viewing, use your mouse to pan and tilt.
   Left click will zoom.
 - Anyone can add any camera to any Computer Station.
-- Add the ID to the Rust+ app to view the camera from outside the game.
+- Add the ID to the `Rust+` app to view the camera from outside the game.
+The player must disconnect from the server before remote access is allowed.
 - The game has pre-placed cameras at some of the monuments, check the current [Camera List](uncategorizedconcepts.html##-Monuments-Camera-Codes).